FixedEffects/FixedEffectModels.jl/README.md

 ![binscatter](http://cdn.rawgit.com/matthieugomez/FixedEffectModels.jl/master/benchmark/second.svg)

-Another visualizatio, helpful when the number of different group is high, is to `partial_out` the Species factor
+Another way to make the same point, helpful when the number of different group is high, is to `partial_out` the Species factor
 ```
 result = partial_out(SepalWidth + SepalLength ~ 1|> Species, df, add_mean = true)
 using Gadfly